imci-idaho/2022-03-01-WhatTheyForgot/content/_index.md

 * You've been using R for a while and you feel like writing R code is not what’s holding you back the most.
 * You’ve realized that you have more pressing "meta" problems that no one seems to talk about.
-* You want to know how to divide your work into projects and scripts, how to expose your work to others, and how to get more connected to the R development scene.
+* You want to know how to divide your work into projects and scripts, how to expose your work to others, and how to engage more fully in reproducible research.

+**You should not take this workshop if you are a beginner R user.** We have created a list of [minimal skills](minimum-skills.html) to help you evaluate this.

 This course is less focused on actual code (but there will be coding), and more focused on best practices, your R set-up and other important aspects of R programming that are not often explicitly taught.